-- No more than 5% of the total portfolio may be invested in securities of any single issuer per each category in Section IX of this policy, unless otherwise specified in this policy. - The Authority may elect to sell a security prior to its maturity and record a capital gain or loss in order to improve the quality, liquidity or yield of the portfolio in response to market conditions or Authority's risk preferences. - If using external investment managers, any actions taken related to the downgrade by the investment manager will be communicated to the CEO in a timely manner. - If a decision is made to retain a downgraded security in the portfolio, the credit situation will be monitored and reported monthly to the Authority Board.
+- No more than 5% of the total portfolio may be invested in securities of any single issuer per each category in Section IX of this policy, unless otherwise specified in this policy. - The Authority may elect to sell a security prior to its maturity and record a capital gain or loss in order to improve the quality, liquidity or yield of the portfolio in response to market conditions or Authority's risk preferences. - If the credit ratings of any security owned by the Authority are downgraded to a level below the quality required by this investment policy, the CEO will use discretion in determining whether to sell or hold the security based on its current maturity, the economic outlook for the issuer, and other relevant factors. - If a decision is made to retain a downgraded security in the portfolio, its presence in the portfolio will be monitored and reported monthly to the Authority Board.